L-Dev31/PySolitaire/README.md

 # PySolitaire
-A very small solitaire game that I made for school
+A very small solitaire game that I made for school.
+(This was extremely rushed)

 ![image](https://github.com/user-attachments/assets/78814ea4-0b24-4063-8a9c-227d902c3375)